Welcome to Park Cafe & Grocery, located at the East Entrance to Glacier National Park in Montana.

 Our grocery and gift shop carries:

-- Fishing tackle and nightcrawlers
+- Fishing poles and fishing tackle

 - Automotive supplies

-- Montana beers
+- Montana beers and wine

 - Energy bars